§ Verifiable Public Registry v4 Specification

 Method execution MUST perform the following tasks in a transaction, and rollback if any error occurs.

-use MOD-TD-MSG-7 to burn the slashed amount from the trust deposit of applicant_perm.grantee.
+use MOD-TD-MSG-7 to burn the slashed amount from the trust deposit of applicant_perm.authority.

 § [MOD-PERM-MSG-13] Repay Permission Slashed Trust Deposit

-This method can only be called by anyone that want to repay the deposit of a slashed perm.
-This won’t make the perm re-usable: it will be needed for the grantee to request a new permission, as slashed permissions cannot be revived (same happen for revoked, etc…).
+This method can only be called by the authority that want to repay the deposit of a slashed perm they own.
+This won’t make the perm re-usable: it will be needed for the authority associated to this permission to request a new permission, as slashed permissions cannot be revived (same happen for revoked, etc…).

 Nevertheless, to get a new permission for a given ecosystem, it is needed, using this method, to repay the deposit of a slashed permission first.